octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 </NotificationBar>

 # Introduction to other consensuses
-In this chapter, we'll introduce 10 of the existing *public* consensus mechanisms.
+In this chapter, we will introduce 10 *public* consensus mechanisms.

 ## Proof-of-Burn (PoB)
 Instead of buying a lot of powerful nodes like in PoW, **validators** "*burn*" their coins.
 "Burning" coins means sending them to a locking address where they are irretrievable.
-They are destroyed, or "burnt".
+Thereby destroying or "burning" them.

 The more miners burn coins, the more they are likely to validate a block and win rewards.

-This mimics the mining process, where miners have to upgrade their nodes: As their reserves of coins decrease, they need to burn more to have more chances to win.
+This mimics the process of mining, where miners have to invest energy and mining power to solve a mathematical equation

-Example: *Slimcoin*
+An example of this would be: *Slimcoin*

 ## Proof-of-Capacity (PoC)
 The system first generates large data sets called "*Plots*".
 The more plots a *miner* records, the more lottery's tickets he owns.
-Hence, the more hard drive space (*capacity*) he can obtain, the more chances he's to win the rewards.
+Hence, the more hard-drive space (*capacity*) he can obtain, the more chances he has to win the rewards.

-Variants: *Proof-of-Storage, Proof-of-Space*
+Variants would be: *Proof-of-Storage, Proof-of-Space*

-Examples: *Burstcoin, Storj, Filecoin, BitcoinHD...*
+An example of this would be: *Burstcoin, Storj, Filecoin, BitcoinHD...*

 ## Leader-Based Consensus (LBC)
 Nodes elect a temporary leader node.
-This leader is then responsible for validating transactions, and order them.
-There are not necessarily blocks (i.e. more than one transaction).
+This leader is then responsible for validating transactions, and for ordering them.
+There are not necessarily made in blocks (i.e. is more than one transaction).

-Examples: *BigChainDB*
+An example of this would be: *BigChainDB*

 ## Practical Byzantine Fault Tolerance (PBFT)
-Each node of the network awaits messages.
+In this structure of consensus, each node of the network awaits messages.
 Each node receiving a message runs a program on this message using its own data.
 According to its data and the message received, each node produces a result and broadcasts it to the other nodes.

-The total of results determines the consensus.
+The sum total of these broadcast-results determines the consensus.

-Examples: *Evernym, Chain...*
+An example of this would be: *Evernym, Chain...*

 ## Federated​ ​Byzantine​ ​Agreement​ ​(FBA)
-*Sets of enough nodes* to validate data are established.
+There a *Sets of enough nodes* to validate the data is established.
 A single *set* is called a "*quorum*".

-With FBA, a *subset* of a quorum is able to aggregate another node, which then approves data *to form a complete quorum*.
+With FBA, a *subset* of a quorum is able to aggregate another node, which in turn approves data *to form a complete quorum*.
 This *subset* is called a "*quorum slice*".

 Each node chooses its own multiple quorum slices to trust.

-The aim is avoiding **separated divergent quorums**, and assuring **all quorums convergence**.
+The aim of this is to avoid **separated divergent quorums**, and to ensure that **all quorums converge**.
 Quorum slices must be large enough to have **intersections** (shared nodes).

-Examples: *Stellar, Ripple*.
+An example of this would be: *Stellar, Ripple*.

 ## Avalanche
-Each **validator** randomly selects N nodes among all other validators.
-The more a validator has coins, the more chances it's to be selected (*see also PoS below*).
+Each **validator** randomly selects N nodes among all the other validators.
+The more a validator has coins, the more chances it has to be selected (*see also PoS below*).

 Each queried validator responds with its decision.

-If the majority of responses differs from the asking node's decision, then it will change its own answer to others.
+If the majority of responses differs from the asking node's decision, then it will change its own answer to that of the others.

-Example: *Avalanche*
+An example of this would be: *Avalanche*

 ## Proof-of-Stake (PoS)
-Blocks are *validated* by **validators** that invested in coins of the system.
-It means they *normally do not create coins*, so their rewards should *only be provided by transactions fees*.
-It also means all the coins are created at the launch of the system.
+Requires a system where _validators_  *do not create coins*, so that their rewards should *only be provided by transactions fees*.
+It also means that all the coins are created at the launch of the system.

+The first set of this consensus is for Blocks to be  *validated* by **validators** that invested coins in the system.
 The more a validator has coins in an escrow, the more he is likely to validate a block and earn rewards.

 Valid blocks pushed from validators are always verified afterwards by the network.
-If a validator tries to cheat, he looses all his funds in his collateral.
+If a validator has tried to cheat, he loses all his funds in his collateral.

-Examples: *Ethereum 2.0, Peercoin, Blackcoin, NXT...*
+An example of this would be: *Ethereum 2.0, Peercoin, Blackcoin, NXT...*

 ## Proof-of-Activity (PoA)
 Proof-of-Activity is split into 2 ordered phases:
 1. PoW phase

     Miners race to find enough zeros in the result of the hash function.
 But this time, the block they validate is _usually_ empty of transactions.
-Only where they can receive a reward and their result are present.
+Only where they can receive a reward and their results are present.

 2. PoS phase

     Then, a random group of validators is chosen to sign the new block.
-The more coins a validator owns, the more likely he is to be chosen.
+The more coins a validator owns, the more likely he has to be chosen.
 When all the validators signed, the block is filled with transactions.

     If there are not enough validators for a valid block signing, another valid block and another group of validators are chosen.

-Fees rewards are split between miners and validators.
+Fees-rewards are then split between miners and validators.

-Example: *Decred*.
+An example of this would be: *Decred*.

 ## Delegated Proof-of-Stake (DPoS)
-DPoS is PoS with an added *delegation* phase.
-During this phase, decentralized *votes* are realised by *witnesses*, choosing validators.
-Parameters like fees, rewards, or witnesses number are decided by a *commitee* group.
-This commitee *do not receive any reward*.
+DPoS is PoS system with an added *delegation* phase.
+During this phase, decentralized *votes* are made by *witnesses*, choosing validators.
+Parameters like fees, rewards, or witnesses number are decided by a *committee* group.
+This committee *do not receive any reward*.
 The parameters can only be changed during a *maintenance phase by vote*.

-Examples: *Steem, Graphene, BitShares...*
+An example of this would be: *Steem, Graphene, BitShares...*

 ## Liquid Proof-of-Stake (LPoS)
 Tezos has developed LPoS, an evolution of the DPoS.

 In LPoS, a validator is called a **baker**.
-Any user owning anough coins can become a baker.
-In case a user would like to be a baker but doesn't own enough coins, he can _delegate_ coins.
+Any user owning enough coins can become a baker.
+If a user would like to become a baker but doesn't own enough coins, he can _delegate_ his coins.
+Thereby benefiting from a portion of the fee share.

 The probability to win a bake is proportional to the amount invested.
 The baking time is organized in cycles and coins are locked during this time.

-## What have we learned so far?
+## What have we covered so far?
-In this chapter, we briefly described 10 consensuses that can be used for public blockchains.
-There are many other consensus algorithms.
+In this chapter, we briefly described 10 consensuses that can be used for public blockchains from the many other consensus algorithms.

-In the next chapter "_Smart Contracts_", we'll define what they are, what are some of the Bitcoin's limitations in that matter, and how Ethereum first proposed to lift those limitations.
+In the next chapter "_Smart Contracts_", we'll define what they are, what are some of the limitations of Bitcoin's in that matter, and how Ethereum first proposed to lift those limitations.

 ## References
 [1] https://